Tanic Interior Design Agency - Logo

 Over the course of the past couple of decades, the difference between full and limited-service establishments has gotten blurrier, which eventually led to the appearance of this new category.
 What this means is that in essence, they offer banquet and restaurant facilities, but on a limited scale and budget.
 The major difference between full and limited service has always been the food and beverage facility, and this segment tackles exactly that.

 They offer affordable comfort, with the most familiar in-room amenities of full services, effectively closing the gap between the major categories.
 There are a few typologies of select-service hotels, such as boutique, which offer high-end select services tailored to a specific client niche, urban hotels, located in key urban areas offering clients access to the city in which they are established, hotels dedicated to conferences or conventions.
-This is in contrast to more typical full-service hotels, which can fall under different typologies, such as luxury urban, upscale, upper-upscale, or luxury resorts.

 Full Service Hotel vs Limited Service Hotel Conclusions